Livingbruce/nextstep-mentorship/DEPLOYMENT.md

    - `ALLOWED_ORIGINS` *(optional comma-separated list for additional domains)*
    - `ALLOW_VERCEL_PREVIEWS=true` *(optional to allow any `https://*.vercel.app` origin)*
    - `BOT_TOKEN` *(optional – only if the Telegram bot should run inside Vercel; otherwise host the bot elsewhere)*
+   - `TELEGRAM_WEBHOOK_URL=https://nextestep-mentorship.vercel.app/api/telegram/webhook` *(set to your production alias so Telegram can reach the webhook)*

 > **Note:** The backend uses `serverless-http` to expose the existing Express app through `backend/api/index.js`.
 The Telegram bot only launches when `process.env.BOT_TOKEN` is set and Vercel is not running (see `src/index.js`).